 With the introduction of wireless MIDI controllers, we are going to see a huge spike in accessibility for controllers.

-Best Bluetooth MIDI Controllers – A Quick Glance
+My Favorite Bluetooth MIDI Keyboard Controllers – A Quick Glance

 A Bluetooth controller is a keyboard that is completely wireless and they allow you to control sounds from a laptop, PC, iPhone or Ipad.
 These are definitely the way of the future and there will be a spike in Bluetooth controllers.